 5.2.2.7.2 Normal operation

 The UE operating as PRU invokes a PRU association procedure by sending a REGISTER message containing a PRU-association invoke component to the serving LMF as defined in 3GPP TS 24.080 [5].
 The PRU-association invoke component shall include a type for the PRU association request whether it is initial PRU association request or PRU association update, the positioning capabilities of the UE operating as PRU, PRU ON/OFF state, and optionally the location information if available.
 The UE operating as PRU may include the pre-configured routing ID for an initial association, or the routing ID received from the previous PRU association procedure in the UL NAS TRANSPORT message.

-Editor’s Note: It is FFS the details of the UE operating as PRU’s positioning capabilities.

 The LMF shall return a RELEASE COMPLETE message containing a PRU-association return result component if the LMF accepts the PRU association.
 The PRU-association return result component shall indicate the conditions for performing PRU association updates with the serving LMF.
 The conditions for performing PRU association update may include a periodic PRU association update timer and PRU association update based on a change of PRU location, change of PRU TAI, change of serving AMF.